Ashwaray/ElasticSearch/README.md

 5. Also added spelling checker using "Damerau–Levenshtein distance" and Elastic search to give it support over large data and also it also give similar phonetic words

 Njoy!!!
+Please feel free to fork this Repository and send pull request.